Twisted crossed products of Banach algebras: Introduction

-Starting in Section \ref{S:U_P} we restrict to families of contractive covariant representations so that $C_\mathcal{R}\leq 1$.
-Here following the untwisted case \cite[Theorem 2.61]{williams_2007} and \cite[Theorem 4.4]{CPBAII_13}, we obtain, in Theorem \ref{Universal_R_Prop}, a universal property for $F_{\mathcal{R}}(G,A,\alpha, \sigma)$.
-Our universal property reduces to the one obtained by the third author and I. Raeburn in \cite[Proposition 2.7]{PacRae89} when $A$ is a C*-algebra and $\mathcal{R}$ is all the covariant representations of $(G,A,\alpha, \sigma)$, and also to the untwisted one for Banach algebras when the twist is trivial \cite[Theorem 4.4]{CPBAII_13}.
+Starting in Section \ref{S:U_P} we restrict to families of contractive covariant representations $\mathcal{R}$ with $C_\mathcal{R}\leq 1$.
+Here, following the untwisted case \cite[Theorem 2.61]{williams_2007} and \cite[Theorem 4.4]{CPBAII_13}, we obtain, in \textbf{Theorem \ref{Universal_R_Prop}}, a universal property for $F_{\mathcal{R}}(G,A,\alpha, \sigma)$.
+This universal property, which follows from a careful treatment of both the twist and multiplier algebras, reduces to the one obtained by the third author and I. Raeburn in \cite[Proposition 2.7]{PacRae89} when $A$ is a C*-algebra and $\mathcal{R}$ consists of all the covariant representations of $(G,A,\alpha, \sigma)$ acting on Hilbert spaces.
+It also reduces to the universal property obtained for untwisted Banach algebra dynamical systems in \cite[Theorem 4.4]{CPBAII_13}.
+The main results in our final section, Theorem \ref{Ext_Equiv_ISOM} and Theorem \ref{PacRae-TRICK}, are both consequences of our general universal property.